SumeetChaturvedi/tic-tac-toe/README.md

-# Advanced N x N Tic Tac Toe
+# Advanced Tic Tac Toe

 A creative and modern web application for playing an advanced version of Tic Tac Toe.
 This game allows for a customizable board size (N x N) and a variable win condition (M marks in a row).